josephldobson/peft-benchmarking/README.md

 # peft-benchmarking

-Group coursework on benchmarking various peft methods for transfer learning on GPT2
+Group coursework on benchmarking various peft methods on the MMLU dataset using flan-t5-base